 If we settle your case and we receive our fees and costs, will you owe any medical bills?

 Assuming that we are able to settle your personal injury case, we are entitled to receive our fee from the total settlement.
-This leaves your portion of the settlement.

 In most cases that we’ve handled, our clients’ portion of the settlement was larger than our attorney’s fee.